 How to play:

-Have your child make up a story, either on their own or with some help from you.
+Have your child make up a story, either on their own or with your help.
 Encourage them to use their imagination and be as creative as they want.
 If they get stuck, you can prompt them with questions or ideas.
 You may also correct their grammar along the way, but it’s important to let them be creative and have fun with this activity.

 If your child is stumped, set an example by asking them for three or four words and make a story that uses all of them.
 For instance, if they give you the words “cat,” “green,” “ball,” and “tree,” you could make up a story about a green cat that climbs a tree to fetch a ball.